-Once you turn 16 years old in New York, you are old enough to learn how to drive a car.
+Once you turn 16 in New York, you are old enough to learn how to drive a car.
 But you cannot just start learning to drive even your father’s car until you apply for and learn how to get a Learner Permit in NY.

-A learner’s Permit is the legal document that allows you to learn to drive under a licensed adult who can be a driving school instructor or your father, brother, or friend.
-In short, you should think about Learner Permit before you think of the driver’s license.
+A learner’s Permit is a legal document that allows you to learn to drive under a licensed adult who can be a driving school instructor or your father, brother, or friend.
+In short, you should think about Learner permits before considering a driver’s license.

 So how do you get a Learner Permit in New York?
 Let’s drive through the top 8 ways to get a learner’s permit in New York.

 1. You Have To Be 16 And Above

 Do not attempt to get your Learner’s Permit before turning 16, no matter how eager you are to be behind the wheel.
-In other words, it is illegal to learn to drive a car if you are below 16 years in New York.
+In other words, learning to drive a car is illegal if you are below 16 years old in New York.

 2. Put Paperwork in Order

-As you prepare to visit one of the NY DMV offices near you, fill the New York MV-44 Application for Permit or Non-Driver ID Card.
+As you prepare to visit one of the NY DMV offices near you, fill out the New York MV-44 Application for Permit or Non-Driver ID Card.
 If you are 16 but under 18, your parent/guardian has to sign the consent section.

-But you don’t need any parental consent if you are 17 and already took a certified New York driver’s ed course.
+But you don’t need parental consent if you are 17 and took a certified New York driver’s ed course.

 Meanwhile, you need to study the New York State Drivers Manual as you prepare for the coming test.

 3. Visit Your Local NY DMV Office In Person

 You can book a reservation online or visit the local New York Department of Motor Vehicles without booking an appointment.
-Booking a reservation online could be quite complicated and time-consuming, so it is best you visit the NY DMV office early in the morning.
+Booking a reservation online could be complicated and time-consuming, so you should visit the NY DMV office early in the morning.

-At the NY DMV, you would need to show proof of:
+At the NY DMV, you would need to show proof of the following:

 4. Fill in the Application Form